albert-du/dubhacks25/backend/README.md

-# TraceMe Backend (Flask)
+# The Grounds Backend (Flask)

-Minimal Flask backend for TraceMe with two endpoints:
+Minimal Flask backend for The Gounds with two endpoints:
 - POST /api/generate — generates outline images using Gemini AI (when API key has quota)
 - POST /api/score — returns mock accuracy/smoothness and feedback